eirikdahlen/TDT4290_Aqueous/README.md

 _The project is a part of the course TDT4290 Customer driven project in the autumn of 2019._

-During this project, we will build a graphical user interface for controlling a [ROV](https://en.wikipedia.org/wiki/Remotely_operated_underwater_vehicle) with an Xbox controller built on web technologies ([Electron](https://electronjs.org/), Node, [React](https://reactjs.org/)).
+During this project, we will build a graphical user interface for controlling a [ROV](https://en.wikipedia.org/wiki/Remotely_operated_underwater_vehicle) with an XBOX controller built on web technologies ([Electron](https://electronjs.org/), Node, [React](https://reactjs.org/)).

 The GUI will incorporate a videofeed, ability to connect to a ROV simulation and use a subset of the [IMC protocol](https://www.lsts.pt/toolchain/imc) for communication.

-###### This project is a continuation of last year group, which can be found [here](https://github.com/Kpro11/Aqeous), however rewritten with web technologies.
+###### This project is a continuation of a customer-driven project from last year, which can be found [here](https://github.com/Kpro11/Aqeous), however rewritten with web technologies.

 ## Prerequisites